• Skip to primary navigation

 • On a lightly floured work surface, roll the thawed pastry dough sheet into a 12-inch square.
 Using a pastry brush, brush half of the oil over its top surface.

-• Brush the pastry sheet with the remaining oil, and sprinkle the remaining cheese, salt and cayenne evenly over its surface.
+• Brush the pastry sheet with the remaining oil, and sprinkle the remaining cheese, salt and cayenne evenly over the surface.
 Lightly flour your fingers, and firmly press the cheese into the dough.

-• Line a baking sheet with a silpat or parchment paper (I prefer a silpat for this).
-Using either a pastry wheel or sharp knife, slice the dough into ½-inch strips.
-Carefully twist into spirals and place on the baking sheet.
+• Using either a pastry wheel or pizza cutter, slice the dough into ½-inch strips.
+Carefully twist into spirals, being careful not to stretch the dough, and arrange on the prepared baking sheet.
 Cover with plastic wrap and refrigerate for 30 minutes.

-• Carefully move the twists to a wire rack to cook.
+• Carefully move the twists to a wire rack to cool.
 Serve warm or at room temperature.
-These are best eaten the day you make them, but store any uneaten twists in a ziplock baggie.
+These are best eaten the day you make them, as they lose their crispness overnight.

 Reader Interactions